WordPress/gutenberg/packages/scripts/README.md

 ### `format`

-It helps to enforce coding style guidelines for your JavaScript files by formatting source code in a consistent way.
+It helps to enforce coding style guidelines for your files (JavaScript, YAML) by formatting source code in a consistent way.

 _Example:_